Inklingo

 adjectiveA2

-Use 'policial' as an adjective to describe something related to the police, such as an investigation, a department, or a report.
+Use 'policial' when you need an adjective to describe something related to the police, like an investigation or a department.

 A friendly illustration of a police officer wearing a blue uniform and hat, smiling brightly.